tromgy/npm-tree/README.md

 # npm-tree

-A tool to aid in analyzing npm (and yarn) package dependencies.
+A tool to aid in analyzing npm (or yarn) package dependencies.

 ## Usage

-It can be used either as a command-line utility, or as a pure online solution, available at [http://TBD.com](http://TBD.com).
+It can be used either as a command-line utility, or as a pure online solution, available at [https://npm-tree.netlify.app](http://npm-tree.netlify.app).

 ### Command line